Largest Asteroids

 trans-Neptunian object

 55637 Uni (provisional designation 2002 UX25) is a large trans-Neptunian object that orbits the Sun in the Kuiper belt beyond Neptune.
 It briefly garnered scientific attention when it was found to have an unexpectedly low density of about 0.82 g/cm3.
-It was discovered on 30 October 2002, by the Spacewatch program.
-Spitzer Space Telescope results estimate it to be approximately 659 kilometers (409 miles) in diameter.
-It has one known moon called Tinia, which was discovered in 2005.
 Read more on Wikipedia.

 Wikidata